-- Distinctive Markings: Stocky wren with white eye stripe and bright rusty-brown plumage.
+Distinctive Markings: Stocky with a white eye stripe, bright rusty-brown plumage and beige below.

-- Nest: Builds bulky nest in tree cavities, woodpiles, mailboxes, etc.
+Nest: Builds bulky nest in tree cavities, woodpiles, birdhouses and more, and lays three to seven spotted white eggs.

-- Backyard Favorites: Serve peanuts, suet, peanut butter and nutmeats.
+Backyard Favorites: Peanuts, suet, peanut butter and nuts.